rickwassing/cicada-develop/docs/overview-pipeline.rst

 Annotation
 ^^^^^^^^^^

 Cicada uses an algorithm adapted from GGIR's ``identify_level.R`` function to annotate the Acceleration Metrics.
-There are 4 different algorithms that work slightly different, but in general the 'activity treshold' (e.g. 0.10 g for 'moderate' activity) is used to identify Epochs in which the Acceleration Metric 'Euclidean Norm' is above 0.10 g.
+There are 4 different algorithms that work slightly different, but in general the 'activity threshold' (e.g. 0.10 g for 'moderate' activity) is used to identify Epochs in which the Acceleration Metric 'Euclidean Norm' is above 0.10 g.
 The parameters 'activity time' (e.g. 10 minutes) and 'bout criterion' (e.g. 80%) are then used to only keep those segments in which 80% of the Epochs within a 10 minute window are above 0.10 g.
 The entire segment is then labelled as 'moderate' activity.
 This is repeated for all activity levels.
 Any Epoch that has not met any of the criteria is labelled as 'low' activity.
 This way, each and every Epoch has an Annotation label.

 **To Annotate Acceleration Metrics with GGIR,**